dhanajit96/Incubyte-TDD-Assessment/README.md

-# Incubyte-TDD-Assessment
+### This is TDD Assignment for Incubyte
-This assignment for checking TTD approch
+This is a console application for implementing the add method